leouieda/egu2020/README.md

 the heavy computational load of fitting the model and its sensitivity to configuration parameters, mainly the source depth and regularization parameter.

+These objectives and challenges are shared with the many types of regression methods in machine learning (ML).
+The predictive performance of ML models is usually evaluated through cross-validation, in which the data are split (usually randomly) into a training set and a validation set.
+Models are fit on the training set and their predictions are evaluated using the validation set using a goodness-of-fit metric (e.g., mean square error).
-Prior research from the statistical modelling of ecological data suggests that this is due to the spatial auto-correlation of the data.
+Prior research from the statistical modelling of ecological data suggests that prediction accuracy is usually overestimated when the data are spatially auto-correlated.
-These issues can be addressed by the use of blocked CV methods, where the data are split along spatial blocks instead of randomly.
+This issue can be mitigated by splitting the data along spatial blocks rather than randomly.
-Indeed, we have found more conservative accuracy estimates when applying blocked versions of random permutations and k-fold CV.
+Indeed, we obtain more conservative accuracy estimates when applying blocked versions of random permutations and k-fold to synthetic data.

-The accurate evaluation of model performance opens the door for automatically determining model configuration, like equivalent-source depth and the regularization parameter, in a process known as hyper-parameter optimization.
+The equivalent-source method used in this study is implemented in the open-source Python software
+Implementations of blocked CV and equivalent-source methods are

 ## License